CrossRef/reference-matching-evaluation/analyses/README.md

 # Reference matching experiments

 The notebooks here contain various experiments related to reference matching algorithms.
+The notebooks are living documents, frequently updated as the algorithms, data and/or the Crossref collection change.

 Two approaches to reference matching are tested in these experiments: